arjitc/DHCP-Server-Manager/README.md

     sh add_dhcp_entry.sh computer1 AA:BB:CC:DD:EE:FF 192.168.0.2 255.255.255.0 192.168.0.1

 This will assign the host "computer1" with MAC address "AA:BB:CC:DD:EE:FF", IP address "192.168.0.2", subnet "255.255.255.0" and gateway "192.168.0.1"

+## Removing an entry

+    sh remove_dhcp_entry.sh HOSTNAME

+For example,

+    sh remove_dhcp_entry.sh computer1

+This will remove the entry for "computer1" and restart dhcpd